-- 3. "Notice or Notices" means any type of notice described herein that provides an encampment specific information about an issue identified by the County and specific to remedy the issue by warning or removal of the encampment; see Example 3. - 4.
+- 3. "Notice or Notices" means any type of notice described herein that provides encampment specific information about the closure of County-owned property to the public and how to remedy the issue by warning or removal of the encampment. - 4.
 "Personal Property" means any item that is reasonably recognized as belonging to an individual and that has apparent utility.
 This may include camping equipment, bicycles, books, photographs, personal documents such as identification and social security cards, clothing, etc. - 5.
 "Posting Notices" means law enforcement officials posting a written notice, in English and Spanish, at all entrances to the camping site to the extent that the entrances can reasonably be identified, pursuant to ORS 195.505. - 6.
 "Removal of Personal Property" means the method the County will use to remove the encampment by use of contractors, county staff, community service or other resources as determined. - 7.
-"Unsafe Campsite" means a segment or portion of a County-owned property that the Property Manager, County Administrator or public safety officials has determined is being used as an established campsite consisting of one (1) or more tents, structures, vehicles, or other items used for human habitation, that has been determined poses a threat to public health and/or safety to other encampments and the general public.
+"Vacant County-owned property" means all County owned land which does not qualify as a "public place," "public service facility," "park" or "right of way" as they are defined in Deschutes County Code section 11.04.020.